Granny dress: History

 Granny dresses had a high neckline and the hems were ankle length.
 They could also be decorated with buttons, lace, or ruffles, and may display leg-of-mutton sleeves.
 As the trend continued, the hemline of the dress could also end just above the knees.
 The dress became more sophisticated by the late 1960s.
-It was typically seen as a modest dress that covered a larger portion of the body as opposed to more exposing attire seen at the time.
+It was typically seen as a modest dress that covered a larger portion of the body, as opposed to more exposing attire seen at the time.
 The dresses were also considered inexpensive.

 The look was part of a greater neo-Victorian trend.
 A Life magazine spread featured Ringo Starr with a model wearing a crocheted granny dress and also featured women in Victorian-like settings.
 The style reminded people of a simpler, less complicated time, therefore making the dress more popular.

-The trend was also firmly situated in the youth movement as opposed to an older generation like the name of the dress implies.
+The trend was predominantly associated with the youth movement, rather than the older generation suggested by the dress name.
 It tended to be associated with both mod and hippie groups.
 The granny dress offered an alternative to mini dresses and was a symbol of rebellion.
 Girls talked about it taking "nerve" to wear such an old-fashioned style.

 Granny dresses are most often associated with the designer Laura Ashley, who started selling these dresses to women in the Welsh countryside in the late 1950s.
 The trend made it to the United States where it was embraced in California and then moved eastward.
 Granny dress parties and dances were held.

 One account credits the creation of the dress to designer George Wilner, who worked at Mr. Aref of California.
 Wilner based his design on a calico dress that a retailer from Glendale showed him.
 Wilner adapted the calico dress design to be more of an empire-style, similar to dresses worn by Empress Josephine.
 An article describing the "new craze" credited the origin to Los Angeles.

 An apocryphal story about the origin of the dress was that it came into fashion after a dancer was told by a television disc jockey that her dress was too short.
 In response, the dancer found a floor-length dress to wear and started a fashion craze.
 Another apocryphal origin story had an old woman wearing such a dress on a tour of "night spots" in Los Angeles.
-The woman's youthful vigor "attracted attention" and a designer, believing her style of dress helped her stay active, copied her dress design.
+The woman's youthful vigour "attracted attention" and a designer, believing her style of dress helped her stay active, copied her dress design.

 Granny dresses have also been popular in various regions in Egypt in the 1980s.

-In the 1990s, there was a brief resurgence of the dress at the same time grunge was popular.
-This time, granny dresses were considered any kind of loose-fitting frock and could be paired with nearly any accessory.
+In the 1990s, there was a brief resurgence of the dress concurrent with the popularity of grunge.
+This time, granny dresses were considered to be any kind of loose-fitting frock and could be paired with nearly any accessory.